Settlement Agreement Advice and Negotiations

 What is a settlement agreement?

-The employer must pay a contribution for this legal advice meaning that there is usually no charge to the employee.
+Usually an employer will pay a contribution towards your legal fees for this legal advice, which means that there is no charge to the employee.